aminalali8/react-books-app/README.md

 # React Typescript example Project with Axios and Web API

-This app is a CRUD example, made with React Typescript and Axios to consume Web API with Router & Bootstrap 4.
+This app is a CRUD example, made with React Typescript & Axios to consume Web API with Router & Bootstrap 4.

 Inspired from https://github.com/bezkoder/react-axios-typescript-example